-Our stock price has been volatile, fluctuating from a high trading price of \$29.69 per share in August 2021 to a low trading price of \$2.52 in May 2022 following our announcements about the ETX-810 and ETX-155 programs.
+Our stock price has been volatile, fluctuating from a high trading price of \$29.69 per share in August 2021 to a low trading price of \$2.21 in February 2023.
 The stock market in general and the market for biotechnology companies in particular have also experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 The market price for our common stock may continue to be volatile in the future and may be influenced by many factors, including:

-- adverse regulatory decisions; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the commencement, enrollment or results of any future clinical trials we may conduct, or changes in the development status of our product candidates; - · adverse results from, delays in or termination of our clinical trials or those of our competitors; - unanticipated serious safety concerns related to the use of our product candidates; - · lower than expected market acceptance of our product candidates following approval for commercialization; - changes in financial estimates by us or by any securities analysts who might cover our stock;
+- · adverse regulatory decisions; - any delay in our regulatory filings for our product candidates and any adverse development or perceived adverse development with respect to the applicable regulatory authority's review of such filings, including without limitation the FDA's issuance of a "refusal to file" letter or a request for additional information; - the commencement, enrollment or results of any future clinical trials we may conduct, or changes in the development status of our product candidates;

-- conditions or trends in our industry; - · changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the pharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - · investors' general perception of our company and our business; - · actions by institutional or activist investors; - · recruitment or departure of key personnel; - · overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to intellectual property rights, including patents, litigation matters and our ability to obtain, maintain, defend, protect and enforce patent and other intellectual property rights for our technologies; - significant lawsuits, including patent or stockholder litigation; - proposed changes to healthcare laws in the United States or foreign jurisdictions, or speculation regarding such changes; - the impact of the COVID-19 pandemic; - · general political and economic conditions; and - · other events or factors, many of which are beyond our control.
+- adverse results from, delays in or termination of our clinical trials or those of our competitors; - unanticipated serious safety concerns related to the use of our product candidates; - · lower than expected market acceptance of our product candidates following approval for commercialization; - · changes in financial estimates by us or by any securities analysts who might cover our stock; - conditions or trends in our industry; - changes in the market valuations of similar companies; - stock market price and volume fluctuations of comparable companies and, in particular, those that operate in the pharmaceutical industry; - publication of research reports about us or our industry or positive or negative recommendations or withdrawal of research coverage by securities analysts; - announcements by us or our competitors of significant acquisitions, strategic partnerships or divestitures; - announcements of investigations or regulatory scrutiny of our operations or lawsuits filed against us; - · investors' general perception of our company and our business; - actions by institutional or activist investors; - changes to our business, including pipeline reprioritizations and restructurings; - recruitment or departure of key personnel; - · overall performance of the equity markets; - trading volume of our common stock; - disputes or other developments relating to intellectual property rights, including patents, litigation matters and our ability to obtain, maintain, defend, protect and enforce patent and other intellectual property rights for our technologies; - threats of or actual significant lawsuits, including patent or stockholder litigation; - · proposed changes to healthcare laws in the United States or foreign jurisdictions, or speculation regarding such changes; - · general political and economic conditions; and - other events or factors, many of which are beyond our control.

 In the past, stockholders have initiated class action lawsuits against pharmaceutical and biotechnology companies following periods of volatility in the market prices of these companies' stock, in particular following significant drops in stock price.
 Such litigation, if instituted against us, could cause us to incur substantial costs and divert management's attention and resources from our business.
-In addition, in the current volatile market for biotechnology stocks, in particular where shares are trading below cash balances, certain biotechnology investors have advocated for increases in short-term stockholder value through proposed corporate actions such as financial restructurings, special dividends, stock repurchases or sales of assets.
-Any such proposals directed at us could cause us to incur substantial costs and divert management's attention and resources from our business, instability, or lack of continuity which may be exploited by our competitors, result in the loss of potential business opportunities and may make it more difficult to attract and retain qualified personnel and business partners.
+In addition, in the current volatile market for biotechnology stocks, in particular where shares are trading below cash balances, certain biotechnology investors have advocated for increases in short-term stockholder value through proposed corporate actions such as financial restructurings, special dividends, stock repurchases, mergers, other business combinations or sales of assets.
+Any such proposals directed at us could cause us to incur substantial costs and divert management's attention and resources from our business.